How to buy an S&P 500 index fund

-Standard & Poor’s 500 index funds are one of the most popular investments today, and it’s little wonder why.
+Standard & Poor’s 500 index funds are among today’s most popular investments — and it’s little wonder why.
 The S&P 500 index on which these funds are based has returned an average of about 10 percent annually over time, and represents hundreds of America’s best companies.
-With an S&P 500 index fund you get to own the market, instead of trying to beat it.
+With an S&P 500 index fund you own the market, instead of trying to beat it.

 In fact, legendary investor Warren Buffett has long advised investors to buy and hold an S&P 500 index fund.
 So if you’re considering one for your portfolio, here’s what you’ll need to know to get started.